• Skip to primary navigation

 Patient Fellows Program

-Welcome to the ALS/MND Patient Fellows Program, where we empower people living with ALS/MND and their caregivers to actively participate in global scientific conversations.
-By bridging the gap between the community and researchers, we foster progress towards effective treatments and ultimately a cure for ALS/MND.
+The ALS/MND Patient Fellows Program empowers people living with ALS/MND and their caregivers to take part in global scientific conversations.
+By bridging the gap between the community and researchers, we help foster progress toward effective treatments and, ultimately, a cure.

 The Patient Fellows Program is open to people diagnosed with ALS/MND, caregivers and ALS/MND gene carriers.
 A volunteer committee selects applicants who will benefit most from the scientific discourse and who will share their experiences with the wider community.